-GTranslate uses Google Translate power to make your website multilingual and available to more than 98% of internet users.
+GTranslate - Google Translate for WordPress will make your website multilingual and available to more than 99% of internet users.

-Please check the Troubleshooting and feel free to create a new topic if you cannot find your case.
+Please check GTranslate Forum and feel free to create a new topic if you cannot find answers.

 Yes, you need to wrap the text you don't want to be translated with <span class="notranslate"></span>.